kcrypt/scala-blake3/README.md

 # Blake3 for scala

 This is highly optimized blake3 implementation for scala, scala-js and scala-native, without any dependencies.
+This implementation has constant memory footprint (about 5kb) which hasn't depends on size of hashed data nor output size hash size.

 If you're looking for the faster possible hash function for scala.js I suggest to use this one, instead of [SHA] because this implementation use only 32 bits number which nativly supported by JS.